Nonye2K3/chia/FAQ.md

 Yes and starting with Beta 19 you can either use the GUI or CLI.
 Over the short run you have a bit more control of plotting using the CLI.
 There are [tips for Windows users](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-Tips) and Mac users can find their CLI commands in the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide#macos).
 You may have better results if you stagger the start time of parallel plotting processes depending on your hardware setup.

-# Can I move my plot files around?
+# Can I make plots on one machine and move them to another machine?

 Yes.
 The [Moving plots](https://github.com/Chia-Network/chia-blockchain/wiki/Moving-plots) topic here on the wiki gives you the details.
 You may also want to consider running a [remote harvester](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines).